Nina

 — Contemporary Jewish Museum San Francisco (CA), 2008

-In 1990, Daniel Libeskind wins the competition for the Berlin Jewish Museum, leading him to become one of the most acclaimed architects in the international panorama.
+In 1990 Daniel Libeskind won the competition for the Museo Ebraico in Berlin, which led him to become one of the most acclaimed architects on the international scene.

 Play Video